springernature/frontend-playbook/javascript/house-style.md

   - It must _not_ bind to the DOM
   - It must _not_ add behaviour to and/or manipulate the DOM
   - It must _not_ be destructive – arguments passed in cannot be modified
-  - It must expose itself on the global `SN.util` object
   - It can expose functions and/or prototypal classes

 An example utility might be a function to make a string title-case.